-You are here: 3 Day Guided Walk » Trip Preparation
+You are here: 3 Day Wilderness » Trip Preparation

 That said, the days are long, and Day One in particular can be quite tiring for some as you walk 19.5km in approximately 7 hours while carrying your own pack.
 From Day Two your pack is transported for you while you carry a smaller day pack that we provide for your daily essentials.
 If you have a reasonable level of fitness you will find it pleasantly challenging, and highly rewarding!

 To prepare yourself, we recommend structuring a training programme (at least 6 weeks beforehand) to ensure your walk with us is comfortable and therefore enjoyable.
 Some helpful tips are: